HJandu/deep-learning-challenge/README.md

 To view the results, click here [`AlphabetSoupCharity_Optimization.h5`](https://github.com/HJandu/deep-learning-challenge/blob/main/h5_files/AlphabetSoupCharity_Optimization.h5)

+Click here to view [code]

 ## Final try

-Although the second attempt achieved 76.5% predictive accuracy, which is higher than 75%, I thought I would try changing the function from `relu` to `LeakyReLU`, to see if a even higher predictive accuracy score could be achieved.
+Although the second attempt achieved 76.5% predictive accuracy, which is higher than 75%, I thought I would try changing the activation function from `relu` to `LeakyReLU`, to see if a even higher predictive accuracy score could be achieved.
 I  kept everything the same, including the number of layers.
 With this model, the predictive accuracy was 77.2%.

 ![Screen Shot 2023-04-08 at 23 31 15](https://user-images.githubusercontent.com/116304118/230745389-ad048d20-7259-450b-86a3-22e708fdb660.png)